Can The Alleged Victim Recant Their Statement In A Domestic Battery Case?

 In Johnson County, they go to great lengths to prosecute domestic battery, because they have such an affinity for trying to get these people that are charged with domestic battery.
 They will go to whatever lengths necessary.
 The offender has to remember, that they are fighting the state who has unlimited resources.

 An Alleged Victim Can Recant Their Statement In A Domestic Battery Case.
-For details and information, call the law office of Copley Roth & Davies LLC to Request a FREE Consultation at (913) 451-9500 and get the information and legal answers you’re seeking.
+For details and information, call the law office of Roth Davies, LLC to Request a FREE Consultation at (913) 451-9500 and get the information and legal answers you’re seeking.

 Get your questions answered - call me for your free, 20-minute phone consultation (913) 451-9500.